describo/describo.github.io/src/docs/articles/why-use-it.md

 required.

 But Describo doesn't limit what the user can do.
 That is up to them and it's designed to be flexible enough to adapt to many different use cases as I describe later.
+Describo is there to help you; not tell you how to work.

 ## Repositories